rabbitmq/ra/doc/LOG.md

 that batch so that it can consider the entry written.

-The WAL writes each entry to a per-Ra-server ETS table (a "mem table") which the Ra server uses to read data from it's log.
+The WAL writes each entry to a per-Ra-server ETS table (a "mem table") which the Ra server uses to read data from its log.

 The WAL tries to soak up load by dynamically increasing the max number of writes per batch, trading latency for throughput.